Thinking About Moving to Portugal

 - Rental income.

-Applicants must prove that their income is sufficient to cover living costs for themselves or their families.
+Applicants must prove that their income is sufficient to cover the cost of living in Portugal for themselves and their families before relocating to Portugal.

 4. Startup & Entrepreneurship Residency

 Portugal’s Startup Visa is tailored for entrepreneurs with innovative business ideas.
-Residency is granted upon submission of a business plan backed by solid local economic potential.
+Residency is granted upon submission of a business plan backed by solid local economic potential, making it one of the most exciting Portugal residency options for entrepreneurs.

 Can You Change Your Residency Type Later?

-Portuguese law allows changing the type of residency within the country, provided the requirements of the new programme are met.
-This means that starting with one visa does not lock you in if later another pathway proves more suitable in terms of obligations or stability.
+Portuguese law allows changing the type of residency within the country, provided the requirements of the new program are met.
+This means that moving to Portugal with one visa does not lock you in if, later, another pathway proves more suitable in terms of obligations or stability.

-It is important to note, however, that this does not apply to tourist visas, as they cannot be directly converted into residency permits.
-This flexibility is reserved for transitions between legal residency categories.
+It is important to note that this flexibility does not apply to tourist visas, which cannot be converted into residency permits.

 Taxes in Portugal: What Migrants Should Know

-Taxes are one of the most critical aspects to consider before relocating.
+Taxes are one of the most critical aspects to consider before moving to Portugal.
 The Portuguese tax system is based on two main rules:

 - If you spend more than 183 days per year in Portugal, you are considered a tax resident.